kislyuk/keymaker/README.rst

 * A ``pam_exec`` PAM configuration directive, which causes sshd to call ``keymaker-create-account-for-iam-user`` early in the login process.
 This script detects if a Linux user account does not exist for the authenticating principal but an authorized IAM account exists with the same name, and creates the account on demand.
+The UID of the account is computed from a hash of the user's SSH key, making it stable across instances that run Keymaker.

 * A `cron job <https://en.wikipedia.org/wiki/Cron>`_ that runs on your instance once an hour and synchronizes IAM group membership information.
 Only IAM groups whose names start with a configurable prefix (by default, ``keymaker_*``) are